To João and Mariluz

 Vladimir Dietrich · February 24, 2026 ·6 min read

-In the movie “A Man Called Otto”, at his funeral he asks for a simple burial, one that matters to those who think Otto “pull my weight”, was useful in his life.
+In the movie “A Man Called Otto”, at his funeral he asks for a simple burial, one that matters to those who think Otto “pull my weight”, “pulled his weight”, was useful in his life.
 (The film is A Man Called Otto.
-In a bad translation, it received the title of “The Worst Neighbor in the World” in Brazil).
+In a bad translation, it was titled “The Worst Neighbor in the World” in Brazil).

-As I've been researching oxytocin and dopamine molecules recently, through the lens of oxytocin and dopamine, I would say the film is moving with its oxytocinergic moments, in a world often more dopaminergic than oxytocinergic.
+As I’ve been researching oxytocin and dopamine molecules recently, from the perspective of oxytocin and dopamine, I would say the film is moving with its oxytocinergic moments, in a world often more dopaminergic than oxytocinergic.

-I'll have to explain this last paragraph before I can move on to more conclusions.
+I will have to explain this last paragraph to then be able to move on to further conclusions.

 The film has beautiful “oxytocinergic” moments.
-Moments that make us go “Ohhh!”, or “Awe”, in English.
+Moments that make us say “Ohhh!”, or “Awe”, in English.

-Otto moves us with his beautiful heroic acts.
+Otto is moving with his beautiful heroic acts.
 At 43 minutes, the first dinner with Sonya.
 The love between Otto and Sonya is oxytocinergic, especially after the initial phase of infatuation which is usually dopaminergic.

 Love is oxytocinergic.

-A father taking care of a child with “oxytocinergic” patience - because he could be doing a thousand other things: making money, meeting women, drinking, gambling, but no. Someone helping an old lady also stops everything, for nothing, except for the oxytocinergia of the moment.
+A father taking care of a child with “oxytocinergic” patience - because he could be doing a thousand other things: making money, meeting women, drinking, playing, but no. Someone helping an old lady also stops everything, for nothing, except for the oxytocinergy of the moment.
 (Etc).

 How was Otto useful?
 For whom, and how, did he “pull his weight” in his life?

-Now I can move on to a further analysis.
+Now I can move on to further analysis.

 Otto was useful to people in a more oxytocinergic way.
-Oxytocinergia happens more easily through proximity.
-Knowing the people you help by name.
+Oxytocinergy happens more easily through proximity.
+By knowing the names of the people you help.

-It would be more “dopaminergic” to create laws or things that solve problems for “all the people in the world” (beautiful too), but oxytocinergia usually requires solving the little problem of João, Mariluz, Abreu.
-(And more: helping without being exploited, because oxytocin also detects when Abreu didn't really need help, he was just comfortable, but that's another topic.
+It would be more “dopaminergic” to create laws or things that solve problems for “all people in the world” (beautiful too), but oxytocinergy usually requires solving the small problem of João, Mariluz, Abreu.
+(And more: helping without being exploited, because oxytocin also detects when Abreu wasn’t really needing help, was just comfortable, but that’s another topic.
 “The Moral Molecule" explains).

 The film “A Man Called Otto” permanently criticizes today’s world, compared to the world of the time when Otto was younger.

-From the perspective of molecules, I get the impression that the film sees dopaminergic relationships advancing over oxytocinergic relationships in today's world, while there would have been less incentive for dopaminergic relationships and more incentives for oxytocinergic relationships when Otto was younger.
+From the perspective of molecules, I get the impression that the film sees dopaminergic relationships advancing over oxytocinergic relationships in today’s world, while there would be less incentive for dopaminergic relationships and more incentive for oxytocinergic relationships when Otto was younger.

-But this view of mine has two major potential flaws: firstly, it may just be a projection of how I see the world, or want to see it; and, secondly, it may also be that only Otto's old age doesn't conform to new things, but for the young people of each era, everything would be fine and normal.
+But this view of mine has two major potential flaws: first, it may just be a projection of how I see the world, or want to see it; and, second, it may also be that only Otto’s old age doesn’t conform to new things, but for the young people of each era, everything would be fine and normal.

 So there’s only a small crack left for this thesis of mine to connect with reality and be a good thesis.

-I'll have to assume the thesis is true from here.
+I’m going to have to assume the thesis is true from here on.
 Even if the chances of it being correct are low.
-For sport, let's assume my thesis is reasonably correct from here.
+For sport, let's assume my thesis is reasonably correct from here on.

 (If my thesis is correct) Otto had oxytocinergic relationships through very personal connections.
 In his work, with his neighbors, his love for Sonya, even with the cat.

-Now I'll add a human need: in general we need to work to be in society, at least for a good part of adult life.
+Now I add a human need: in general we need to work to be in society, at least for a good part of adult life.

 Look around your street.
 In your neighborhood.
 You might know the “Joãos” and “Mariluzes” who help you with bread, vegetables, printing something, having a coffee.
 They might also know you.

 Unless it's a “McDonald's”, or a “Walmart”, or another huge chain.
-In this case, the most you'll know is the manager, the employee, who may or may not be from the neighborhood.
-The service may be less oxytocinergic, with the employee having to follow protocols or there being high turnover if the job is unpleasant.
+In this case, the most you’ll know is the manager, the employee, who may or may not be from the neighborhood.
+The service may be less oxytocinergic, with the employee having to follow protocols or there being a lot of turnover if the job is unpleasant.

-But it gets worse: if you live in one of the megacities - London, Tokyo, São Paulo - it's possible that to live on the ground that seems like “hot lava” (alluding to the children's game “the floor is lava”, where no one can step on the ground) everyone needs to work on “great causes” with huge salaries.
-After all, to live near the big glass towers you need to earn very well and, since money is just a measure of work done, “big jobs” are needed for big money.
+But it gets worse: if you live in one of the megalopolises - London, Tokyo, São Paulo -, it’s possible that to live on the ground that looks like “hot lava” (alluding to the children’s game “the floor is lava”, where no one can step on the ground) everyone needs to work on “great causes” with huge salaries.
+After all, to live near the large glass towers you need to earn very well and, since money is just a measure of work done, you need “great jobs” for great money.

-Was Otto right, then, to complain about people becoming more dopaminergic in his old age?
+Was Otto right, then, in complaining about people becoming more dopaminergic in his old age?

-For example: in the movie, instead of saving an old man who falls on a train track, the vast majority of people film the fallen man.
+For example: in the film, instead of saving an old man who falls onto train tracks, the vast majority of people film the fallen man.

-The Anxious Generation shows that wanting likes and being glued to social media is highly dopaminergic.
+The Anxious Generation shows that wanting likes and being obsessed with social media is highly dopaminergic.
 Addictive.
-When people film the fallen man, they comment “look, a fallen man”, already anticipating how many views they will receive in the future, by displaying the footage on their social media.
+When people film the fallen man, they comment “look, a fallen man,” already anticipating how many views they will receive in the future by displaying the footage on their social media.
 They were in dopaminergic mode, guided by dopamine.
-In opposition to the extremely oxytocinergic act of saving an old man on the tracks, before the train arrives.
+In opposition to the extremely oxytocinergic act of saving an old man on the tracks before the train arrives.

 Now let’s move on to the more practical conclusions, which I love to have, despite the great abstraction that precedes them.